ksadura/Network-emulator-MPLS/README.md

 - [ ] Nodes (routers)
 - [ ] Hosts.

 Each instance of above modules (also depicted on Fig. 1) opens a seperate TCP socket for receiving and forwarding incoming MPLS packets.
-Application is written in .NET Core environment using C# language.
+Application is written in .NET environment using C# language.
 | ![Topology](./Resources/tp-copy.png) |
 |:--:|
 |*Fig. 1.
 Network topology*|